-Handicap International and the French Agency for Development have produced Disability and Development: Concepts, strategies and tools for disability-inclusive development.
+Humanity & Inclusion and the French Agency for Development have produced Disability and Development: Concepts, strategies and tools for disability-inclusive development.
 It is available in French and English.
 The document highlights why disability needs to be addressed by international cooperation and provides facts, as well as links to more resources to promote disability-inclusive development.

 Healthlink Worldwide work with over 50 partners worldwide, mobilising innovative knowledge and communication processes; empowering people to voice their health needs and have those voices heard.